foscomputerservices/CryptoScraper/README.md

 # CryptoScraper

-A description of this package.
+A package for generalizing the retrieval of information from crypto block chains.